 onto the "ground" of the system.

 Let us first consider photos showing the Umformer more as a unit, rather than details.

 Viewing it differently

 Quite a heavy beast isn't it, weighting 38 kg!

 Now a bit more technically

-Some time ago Florian Eibensteiner very kindly provided Berlin schematics, among it this one (this time derived from an original wartime trainings paper)
+Today 25 June 2018, Florian Eibensteiner very kindly provided Berlin schematics, among it this one (this time derived from an original wartime trainings paper)

 The 80 V ac originating from the U224 output.

 SI stood for Sichtgerät also known as PPI display, shown on the far left-hand side of the next photo

 Up on the right-hand side of the schematic, the output of controlled 80 V ac.